Women’s Pelvic Surgery, LLC

 When the connective tissue and muscles of the pelvic floor can no longer support the uterus, it descends, and sometimes even protrudes, through the vagina.
-At Women’s Pelvic Surgery of North Jersey, urogynecologist Dr. Khashayar Shakiba is an expert at helping women with uterine prolapse.
+At Women’s Pelvic Surgery of North Jersey, urogynecologist Dr. Khashayar Shakiba and Dr. Kateryna Kolesnikova is an expert at helping women with uterine prolapse.
 If you live in Hackensack, New Jersey, or the surrounding communities, call his office or book online to learn more about your options for uterine prolapse treatment.

 When the uterus drops into the central opening of the vagina, it’s referred to as being “prolapsed.”
 Women who have stage 1 prolapse have a slight drop and usually no symptoms.
 If you have phase III or stage IV prolapse, however, you may see the uterus protrude through the vagina and experience severe discomfort.

 What increases the risk of developing uterine prolapse?

 Uterine prolapse risk tends to increase with age, especially if you had at least one vaginal birth.
 Other risk factors include: